milocortes/macro_regiones_EDIAM/docs/economicImpact.rst

 * Investment tables (Investment shock per sector and per country, per scenario)

-Model
+I-O Impact Assessment Model
 -----------------------------
-New Industry: The Final-Demand Approach (Miller y Blair, 2009, cap 13)
+New Industry: The Final-Demand Approach (Miller and Blair, 2009, cap 13)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Consideremos una economía con dos sectores:
+For the sake of simplicity, consider an example economy of two sectors

 .. math::